rt2013G/aoc-23/README.md

 # Advent of Code 2023
-My solutions to the Advent of Code 2023 problems to help me learn the Java programming language cd ..
+My solutions to the Advent of Code 2023 problems, which I used to help me learn the Java programming language